SiegeEngineers/aoe2map/README.md

 ## Changelog

+### 18.12.2

+Maps now store the original filename separately.
+This field can be queried by the new api endpoint `api/rms/file/<filename>`.

 ### 18.12.1

-- The "Upload new version" link was quite hidden.
+The "Upload new version" link was quite hidden.
 It appears now also on the main map page and at the top of the "Edit map" page.

 ### 18.12.0

-- The link in the "A newer version is available" alerts now directly leads to the newest version.
+The link in the "A newer version is available" alerts now directly leads to the newest version.

 ### 18.11.3

-- Bugfix: Remove automatic linebreaks from Collection description so markdown formatting works better.
+Bugfix: Remove automatic linebreaks from Collection description so markdown formatting works better.

 ### 18.11.2